-2.)
-What the family would have paid in terms of the deductible and co-payment had the student enrolled in the Princeton University SHP insurance using the in-network providers.
+2) What the family would have paid in terms of the deductible and co-payment had the student been enrolled in the Princeton University SHP insurance using in-network providers.
 If you are a participant of the SHP and choose an out-of-network provider, you are responsible for all costs in excess of the in-network provider rates.

 Referrals to Specialty Consultants or Testing Facilities

-When the Team Physician/UHS Athletic Medicine Staff believe an athletic related injury/illness requires specialty services, referrals are made to outside consultants or testing facilities.
+When the Team Physician/UHS Athletic Medicine Staff believes an athletic-related injury/illness requires specialty services, referrals are made to outside consultants or testing facilities.

 As an NCAA athlete, if you are referred for an outside test or consultation by UHS staff for an athletic related injury/illness, you are eligible for partial reimbursement of out-of-pocket expenses by the AAF.
-Certain supplies, such as orthotics or braces prescribed by a physician are also reimbursable by the AAF (see next page, “Covered Expenses – Reimbursed by the AAF,” for other included expenses).
-In addition to the requirement of authorizing referrals to outside consultants or facilities, the Athletic Medicine Department also requires that the attached form for requesting off-campus care during summer and break periods to be submitted to the Team Physician/UHS physician or Trainer for approval prior to receiving off campus services ( http://www.princeton.edu/uhs/pdfs/Outside%20Referral%20Form.pdf
+Certain supplies, such as orthotics or braces prescribed by a physician, are also reimbursable by the AAF (see “Covered Expenses – Reimbursed by the AAF” for other included expenses).
+In addition to the requirement that authorized referrals to outside consultants or facilities be obtained, the Athletic Medicine Department also requires that an Outside Referral Form

 Students are responsible for payment to outside consultants and facilities, and in many instances, payment is required at the time of visit.